JamieNagy/disaster-servival/README.md

 ## Overview

-This repository contains a predictive model for determining the survival of passengers in a ship disaster scenario, inspired by the infamous Titanic disaster.
-The goal of the project is to analyze the data and build a machine learning model that can predict whether a passenger survived based on various features.
+This repository contains three predictive models for determining the survival of passengers in a ship disaster scenario.
+The goal of the project is to analyze the data and build a CatBoost model that can predict whether a passenger survived based on various features.

 The project includes: